-- "We have built up trust and relationships with our service users and families, some over many years, and feel they are like our extended family.
-They get to live full lives." - "The care and support provided changes and adapts as the service users' needs change, to allow them to have as many choices as possible in their own homes."
+- "We have supported staff in all aspects of their life, and built up trust, some over many years.
+They feel more like our extended family.
+I believe they get to live full lives." - "The care and support provided changes and adapts as the service users' needs change, to allow them to have as many choices as possible in their own homes."

-The returned questionnaire from one staff member indicated that they were 'very satisfied' that the care was effective.
-No written comments were received.
+The returned questionnaires from five staff members indicated that they were 'very satisfied' that the care was effective.